-Most customers will tolerate being placed on hold but will lose patience quickly, resulting in an angry caller or worse, an abandoned call.
-Either way, the result is a poor customer experience, something no company can afford to take lightly.
+Most customers will tolerate being placed on hold but will lose patience quickly, resulting in an angry caller, or worse, an abandoned call.
+Either way, the result is a poor experience for both customers and agents, which no business can afford to take lightly.

 Replacing hold-time with a call-back improves the experience you provide to customers, exceeding their expectations and improving your bottom line.

 Whether you regularly experience peak periods at your call center, or occasionally have spikes in call volume, call-backs can defer calls until volumes are more manageable.